1 January 1953 Toshiro Mayuzumi (23) joins two other Japanese composers in founding the Group of Three to promote contemporary music.

 US Attorney General Herbert Brownell and FBI Director J. Edgar Hoover testify before the Senate Internal Security Subcommittee and give a view of the White case differing from that of former President Truman.
 The Subcommittee says it will expand its investigation to eight associates of White.

 18 November 1953 Noon.
-Ruth Crawford Seeger dies of intestinal cancer in Chevy Chase, Maryland, aged 52 years, four months, and 15 days.
+Ruth Crawford Seeger dies of intestinal cancer at 7 West Kirke Street in Chevy Chase, Maryland, aged 52 years, four months, and 15 days.
+Her mortal remains will be laid to rest in Springfield Cemetery, Springfield, Massachusetts.

 Professor Maurice Halperin is suspended by Boston University when his name is linked to Communist espionage in the press.